-So much I loved the Vanilla Eclair Cake, the Polish Karpatka, that I had to do a chocolate version of it.
+So much I loved the Vanilla Eclair Cake, the Polish Karpatka, that I had to do a chocolate version of it, so here it is, an amazing Chocolate Eclair Cake.
 As a chocolate lover I simply adore this version.
 Two layers of chocolate choux pastry that are filled with a generous amount of creamy and silky chocolate cream.
 It’s simply hard to resist.

 The recipe is quite easy and relaxing to prepare.
 It is the first time making the chocolate choux pastry and I find it really delicious and for sure will make it again.

 You can serve this amazing cake with your favorite sauce, either berry coulis, chocolate sauce or caramel sauce for extra flavor and texture.
 Enjoy!

 Chocolate Eclair Cake - Chocolate Karpatka